 2) Conclusion of contract

-The product descriptions contained on the seller’s web pages, e-bay, Facebook, Instagram and Pinterest do not constitute binding offers in the seller’s case, but serve merely to inform a potential buyer of the seller’s current furniture sale range.
+The product descriptions contained on the seller’s web pages, E-bay, Facebook, Instagram, Pinterest or Etsy do not constitute binding offers in the seller’s case, but serve merely to inform a potential buyer of the seller’s current furniture and interior decarations sale range.

-An online purchase contract is not concluded between the seller and the buyer (except e-bay, where the purchase is settled by the e-bay portal).
+An online purchase contract is not concluded between the seller and the buyer (except E-bay and Etsy where the purchase is settled by the e-bay portal and www.banater-eisen.com on-line shop).

 A buyer who is a buyer submits either by telephone or by e-mail to the e-mail address of the seller indicated on the homepage a non-binding inquiry concerning the goods which he would like to purchase.
 In the following, the seller agrees after the receipt of the request with the buyer a customer discussion, which takes place in the (or outside) business premises of the seller to the conclusion of a purchase contract.
 Alternatively, the purchaser receives a “binding order” from the seller by mail or e-mail, which contains the goods description and the purchase price.